disler/indydevtools/README.md

         openai_api_key: <your openai api key will fallback to env var OPENAI_API_KEY>
         operating_dir: <Path to your rendered video/audio, also the output path where the assets that will be generated>
       ```
+    - This will create the configuration file if it doesn't exist and the `/drafts` and `/final` directories in the operating directory.
 3. Edit the configuration file to add your openai key and path to your audio/video files
 4. Run a test command
     ```bash
     idt yt thumb create -p "bird writing code"
+    ```
+    or
+    ```bash
+    idt yt titles create -r "Using AI Coding Assistants to code faster than ever"
     ```
 5. Make sure the thumbnail was created in the `<config.yt.operating_dir>/drafts` directory
 6. Run the full metadata generation command